alberthdev/picopkg/docs/DOCUMENTATION.md

       Mutex with `archive` (because you can't guarantee directory integrity)?

-  * `depends_on`: dependencies that the package requires before being built.
+  * `depends`: dependencies that the package requires before being built.
 This is a list of other package IDs, specified as a YAML list of strings.